Ingemark/amicli/README.md

 ## Usage

-To run the application use the following:
+Build the application with `lein uberjar` and run in the following way:

 ```
 java -cp amicli-standalone.jar amicli.main script.clj